nimdone/nimdone-88471/src/pages/index.md

       - title: "Step 1 \_ \_ \_ \_ \_ \_ \_ \_Search PubMed"
         image: images/marvelous-ant.png
         image_alt: App preview on a phone and tablet
-        content: >
+        content: >-
-          **Search or Upload PDF, highlight the text you wish to be on the slide or use our snip tool to capture images or tables**
+          **Search PubMed for the papers and nimdone will extract the PDF when available

+          **
         actions:
           - label: Learn More
             url: /features